10up/classifai/README.md

 - `composer install && npm install && npm run build`

 #### 2. Activate Plugin

+## Set Up ClassifAI account

+ClassifAI is a sophisticated solution that we want organizations of all shapes and sizes to count on.
+To keep adopters apprised of major updates and beta testing opportunities, gather feedback, and prioritize common use cases, we're asking for a little bit of information in exchange for a free key.
+Your information will be kept confidential.

+#### 1. Sign up for a ClassifAI account
+- Register for a free ClassifAI account [here](https://classifaiplugin.com/#cta).
+- Check for an email from ClassifAI Team which contains the registration key.

+#### 2. Configure ClassifAI API Keys under admin area > ClassifAI
+- In the `Registered Email` field, enter the email you used for registration.
+- In the `Registration Key` field, enter the registration key from the email in step 1 above

 ## Set Up Content Tagging (via IBM Watson)